 As one of my Goals is to create an online asset, one milestone is to go to HerBusiness Live in Sydney and learn more about growing a business.
 (HerBusiness membership has changed the way I think about creating a lasting business).
 Last year I would have dismissed a seminar in another state as a flight of fancy.
 Another milestone is to grow my email list to 1,000 people, because it’s then much easier to get in touch with people who want education.

 This is a doable step towards my bigger goal of an online asset.
-The way I look at growing a publishing library and business author academy is not short-term, but I can get excited by things taking place in the short term.
+The way I look at growing a publishing library and courses at business author academy is not short-term, but I can get excited by things taking place in the short term.

 What are the next three milestones for your major sales or revenue goal?